Cairi-S/tom-poulson/README.md

 Each **title** will be a **link to an external website** which will **open in a new tab**.

-Photographs or images used will be promotional shots used by each group or project for cohesiveness should the user seperately search for that ensemble or project.
+Photographs or images used will be promotional shots used by each group or project for cohesiveness should the user separately search for that ensemble or project.

 There will also be a **call to action button** asking the user if they want to collaborate and directing users to the **contact page**.